Skip to content

 vector(InputIt, InputIt) -> vector<typename iterator_traits<InputIt>::value_type>;

-This deduction guide allows std::vector v(it1, it2) to correctly deduce the element type, rather than trying to treat the iterator type itself as the element type.
+This deduction guide allows std::vector v(it1, it2) to correctly deduce the element type, rather than trying to treat the iterator type as the element type.

-CTAD Limitations and Pitfalls
+Limitations and Pitfalls of CTAD

-Aggregate Types Don't Support CTAD in C++17
+Aggregate Types Do Not Support CTAD in C++17

 cpp